tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 client sends a second updated ClientHello per the rules in {{RFC8446}}.
 However, at this point, the client does not know whether the server processed ClientHelloOuter or ClientHelloInner, and MUST regenerate both values to be acceptable.
-Note: if the inner and outer ClientHellos use different groups for their key shares or differ in some other way, then the HelloRetryRequest may actually be invalid for one or the other ClientHello, in which case a fresh ClientHello MUST be generated, ignoring the instructions in HelloRetryRequest.
+Note: if ClientHelloOuter and ClientHelloInner use different groups for their key shares or differ in some other way, then the HelloRetryRequest may actually be invalid for one or the other ClientHello, in which case a fresh ClientHello MUST be generated, ignoring the instructions in HelloRetryRequest.
 Otherwise, the usual rules for HelloRetryRequest processing apply.